 Fume Hood Construction

-- Materials of construction used for the interiors of new fume hoods or for the modification of the interiors of existing fume hoods should have a flame spread index of 25 or less when tested according to NFPA 255, unless the interior of the hood is provided with automatic fire protection.
+- Materials of construction used for the interiors of new fume hoods or for the modification of the interiors of existing fume hoods should have a flame spread index of 25 or less when tested according to ASTM E84, UL 723, or NFPA 255 unless the interior of the hood is provided with automatic fire protection.

-- Baffles should be constructed so that they are unable to be adjusted to materially restrict the volume of air exhausted through the fume hood.
+- Baffles should be constructed so that they cannot be adjusted to materially restrict the volume of air exhausted through the fume hood.

-- For new installations or modifications of existing installations, controls for fume hood services (e.g., gas, air, water) should be located external to the hood and within easy reach.
+- Controls for fume hood services (e.g., gas, air, water) should be located external to the hood and within easy reach.

-- In installations where service controls are within the hood, additional shutoffs should be located within 50 feet of the hood and should be accessible and clearly marked.
+- In installations where service controls are within the hood, additional shutoffs should be located within 15 m (~49 feet) of the hood and should be accessible and clearly marked.

 - A measuring device for hood airflow should be permanently installed on each fume hood and should provide the hood user with constant indication of adequate or inadequate hood airflow.